 We've divided this work into two categories: cases we know to be scheduled and cases without a set date.
 Local advocacy from activists and government officials around the world is also noted at the end as a driving force behind legal actions.

-A hearing is expected on September 20.
 Jonah Chinga, a spokesperson for the Gay and Lesbian Coalition of Kenya told the Independent that the Supreme Court of India’s affirmation of LGBT rights would “...set a momentous legal precedent across all the Commonwealth countries that maintain these discriminatory laws.”
 He added, “Judges in Kenya are certain to inspect the India ruling and other precedents closely when making their own judgments on the consolidated Kenya petitions.”

 Trinidad and Tobago

-Judge Devindra Rampersad of the High Court of Trinidad and Tobago will release his final judgement on the result of his April 2018 ruling that Sections 13 and 16 of the Sexual Offenses Act are unconstitutional (https://www.outrightinternational.org/content/judge-rules-buggery-law-un...) as applied to adult consensual acts on September 20.
-The judge has responded to criticism from conservative groups, saying, “This is not a case about religious and moral beliefs but is one about the inalienable rights of a citizen under the republican Constitution of [Trinidad and Tobago]; any citizen, all citizens."
+Judge Devindra Rampersad of the High Court of Trinidad and Tobago will release his final judgment on the result of his April 2018 ruling that Sections 13 and 16 of the Sexual Offenses Act are unconstitutional (https://www.outrightinternational.org/content/judge-rules-buggery-law-un...) as applied to adult consensual acts on September 20.
+The judge has responded to criticism from conservative groups, saying, “This is not a case about religious and moral beliefs but is one about the inalienable rights of a citizen under the Republican Constitution of [Trinidad and Tobago]; any citizen, all citizens."

 Cameroon currently has two concurrent cases before the Supreme Court of Cameroon in which Cameroonian lawyer Alice Nkom is arguing against the constitutionality of the anti-gay statute, article 347.